 1. Difficulty To Carry Out Daily Routines

 All of a sudden you will find it difficult to do even do the most basic things in your daily routine.
 This is a common symptom of poor blood circulation in your body.
 It happens because your arteries narrow down, hindering smooth blood flow into your brain and and other parts of the body.
-If you suddenly feel lost or keep
+If you suddenly feel lost or keep getting the idea that something is wrong with your cognitive or physical abilities, then consider it a red flag and seek medical attention immediately.

 2. Dizziness Or Lightheadedness